1. Galileo's Square-Cube Law

 Picture of Galileo Galileo Galilei

-But now that the importance of Galileo’s Square-Cube Law is settled, that still leaves the question of what about those exceptionally large dinosaurs.
-How do we explain them?
-In the next two chapters we will explore the logical conflicts presented by large dinosaurs and flying pterosaurs.
-Then in chapter four we will search for the resolution of these scientific paradoxes.
-We exist in a rational reality and there is a solution to the dinosaur paradox.
+Now that the importance of Galileo’s Square-Cube Law is established, how do we explain the exceptionally large dinosaurs and flying pterosaurs?
+In the next two chapters, we will explore the logical challenges these massive creatures present, and in chapter four, we will search for a resolution to these scientific paradoxes.
+We live in a rational universe, and there is a solution to the large dinosaur paradox.

 External Links / References